ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 This template, illustrated above, recognizes sentences or sentence fragments containing an explicit measurement verb.
-The subject of the measurement M is generally in the first set of words preceding MEAS.
+The subject of the measurement M is generally in the set of words preceding MEAS.

 Pattern: